flutter/packages/packages/pigeon/README.md

 ## Feedback

-File an issue in [flutter/flutter](https://github.com/flutter/flutter) with "[Pigeon]" at the start of the title.
+File an issue in [flutter/flutter](https://github.com/flutter/flutter) with "[pigeon]" at the start of the title.